The most expensive acoustic guitars in the world have helped shape the history of modern pop and rock music.

 While the buyers of most high-priced instruments choose to remain anonymous, Australian entrepreneur Peter Freedman bought Kurt Cobain’s Martin D-18E for the precise opposite reaction: to gain attention.

-The guitar was expected to sell for about $1.5 million.
-However, when the bidding reached an astronomical $5 million (well above the previous record guitar sale), Freedman upped his bid by $1 million to win the auction.
+Freedman knew what he wanted.
+When the bidding reached $5 million (well above the previous record guitar sale), he upped his bid by $1 million to win the auction.

 - Tone and feel of Tortex